MucharlaAkhila/Proclink-Foundation/SQL_notes.md

 > Indexing

+- Determines the order of the table
+- increases the speed of retrival of data

 ![alt text](image-44.png)

 - If the indexing is not done, then we need to search one by one . this process is known as `Table Scan`.